 Mr. James Munro donated first the conservation easement of the preserve and then full title to the Nature Trust of New Brunswick in 2004.

 The preserve was created to ensure the long-term protection of the preserve’s natural features, including its forests, waterways and wildlife habitat.
 Some of the species which can be found on this preserve are: balsam fir, white spruce, red spruce, red oak, goldenrod, and creeping juniper.

 Access and Activities

 Take the ferry from the Village of Blacks Harbour, NB to Grand Manan Island (~1.5 hours).
 When you dock at North Head, turn left off the ferry road onto Highway 776.
 Turn right onto Whistle Road after about 5 minutes’ drive from the ferry and follow the road until you reach the Whistle Light.

 Including the landmarks known as Northern Head, The Bishop and Ashburton Head, Thomas B. Munro also has a narrow footpath known as the Red Trail.
 This 1.7 km trail, popular among locals and visitors alike, winds along the cliff tops and offers excellent views of marine wildlife.
-Following the trail will lead you to Meredith Houseworth Memorial Seashore Preserve, another Nature Trust preserve featuring coastal forest and wetlands.
+Following the trail will lead you to the Seven Days Work Cliff Nature Preserve and the Meredith Houseworth Memorial Seashore and Conservation Easement.